chutzcraft/EDGE64/index.md

 >- _Plasma Commando, a Chaingunner variant that shoots plasma rifle energy at you!
 Take him out quickly._
 >- _Wolf Soldiers, soldiers in black armed with UAC firepower.
 Stop these guys before they get you!_
 >- _Collect green skull drops & trade them for gear, protection & get firepower that feeds on demon's souls._
 >- _Lore is waiting to be uncovered!
-Scattered throughout the levels, seaarch your fallen comrades for the scoop of this story beat._
+Scattered throughout the levels, search your fallen comrades for the scoop of this story beat._
 >- _Controller support within the EDGE source port.
 Plans to test Xbox Developer Mode functionality for console feedback are to come._
 >- _Choose to use freelook, or play "vanilla" style using Autoaim and No Freelook._
 >- _Scanline texture support, to emulate retro hardware.
 For a somewhat primitive feel, use Low Detail, & No Smoothing with 35 FPS mode!_